- Coinbase: World’s Trusted Mobile Wallet

 Google Store Rating: 4.5★

-Trust wallet is our second best wallet and also a good choice for beginners.
+Trust wallet is our second-best wallet and also a good choice for beginners.
 It allows users to trade, store, and swap cryptocurrencies and NFTs directly.
 Like the Coinbase wallet, it supports many coins such as BTC, ETH, and XRP, along with ERC20, ERC721, and BEP20 tokens.
 The 2017 launched wallet was initially created for ERC20 and ERC223 tokens before opening up to the rest of the crypto sector.
 In total, the wallet accepts over 1 million tokens and does not charge any transaction fees.
 It’s a non-custodial wallet, so users are responsible for keeping their seed phrases and securing their wallets and funds.
 The platform is integrated with more than five decentralized exchanges, such as MoonPay, Transak, Simplex, Mercuryo, and Ramp, where users can directly buy and sell crypto while logged into Trust Wallet.
 Crypto investors will fall in love with the app’s earning features, such as staking and lending.
 Through your Trust Wallet, you can lend your funds through Compound, Maker, and Aave to earn interest or stake in popular protocols like Solana, Graph, and Uniswap.
-We recommend this wallet to beginners becuase it’s user-friendly and inclusive.
+We recommend this wallet to beginners because it’s user-friendly and inclusive.
 It’s the easiest way to learn about various cryptocurrencies as well as the decentralized finance world.

 - Has a decentralized application browser.